microsoft/Olive/examples/directml/stable_diffusion/README.md

 ## Conversion to ONNX and Latency Optimization

 Stable Diffusion comprises multiple PyTorch models glued together into a *pipeline*.
-Each model is converted to ONNX, and then each ONNX model is optimized using the `OrtStableDiffusionOptimization` pass.
+Each model is converted to ONNX, and then each ONNX model is optimized using the `OrtTransformersOptimization` pass.
 The optimization pass performs several time-consuming graph transformations that make the model more efficient for inference with DirectML.
 The easiest way to optimize everything is with the `stable_diffusion.py` helper script:

 ```
 python stable_diffusion.py --optimize